Chad leader Idriss Deby dies on battlefield after winning reelection | DW | 20.04.2021

 Deby allowed France to station troops in Chad, which served his purposes in defending his regime, and allowed France a base from which it could carry out its counter-terrorism operations.
 Most notable of these was the French-led Operation Barkhane.
 In 2014, along with Burkina Faso, Mali, Mauritania and Niger, Chad became part of the G5 Sahel joint force to battle jihadist organizations on military and governmental fronts.

 On the home front, though, Deby faced pressure against his increasingly authoritarian regime.
 Though he won the 2016 election, reports of voter intimidation further tarnished his image.
-Chad amended its constitution yet again in 2018, expanding the president's powers and increasing the presidential term from five to six years.
+Chad amended its constitution yet again in 2018, expanding the president's powers and increasing presidential terms from five to six years.

-Mismanagement and falling oil prices have exacerbated poverty and raised discontent in the landlocked country.
-Chad is one of the world's poorest nations, with two thirds of country's 15.8 million people living in abject poverty, according to the UN's World Food Program.
+Mismanagement and falling oil prices exacerbated poverty and raised discontent in the landlocked country.
+Chad is one of the world's poorest nations, with two thirds of country's 15.8 million people living in abject poverty, according to the UN's World Food Programme.

-While his supporter say he strove for peace and was a Pan-Africanist, Deby left power in the same way he took it over 30 years ago: in the heat of battle, and a rebel group fighting a corrupt leader.
+While his supporter say he strove for peace and was a pan-Africanist, Deby left power in the same way he took it over 30 years ago: in the heat of battle, with a rebel group fighting a corrupt leader.